Lee Banks’ High-Yield Biceps Workout

 IFBB Pro Lee Banks has one of the most impressive sets of arms in the industry.
 Here is his strategy and training routine for building biceps that peak like Mount Everest!

-Movement: Flex your biceps to curl the bar toward your shoulders, keeping your wrists locked and your elbows in tight.
-Smoothly return under control to the start, then go right into your next rep.
+Movement: Contract your biceps to curl the bar in a smooth arc toward your shoulders, keeping your wrists locked and your shoulders back.
+Squeeze your bi’s at the peak-contracted position before slowly lowering to the start.